Jakobeha/btree-forest-arena/README.md

 ## Safety

-This library makes heavy use of `unsafe` and is only partially tested with MIRI.
-There are tests for various operations, but it's still in the early phases.
+This library makes heavy use of `unsafe` and is not fully tested with MIRI.
+There are tests for most operations and edge cases, but it's still in the early phases and shouldn't be used in production.

 ## Benchmarks